cuinjune/chat-room/API.md

 # Chat Room API

-Here are the list of APIs and how you can use them using the Terminal commnad.
+Here are the list of APIs and how you can use them using the Terminal command.

 ### Getting the chat data (GET)